 I've interviewed some amazing people: Steve Silberman, Mike Buckholtz, Maia Szalavitz, Holly Robinson Peete, Sam Crane, Amy Sequenzia, Colin Meloy, John Elder Robison, Dr. Paul Offit, and heaps of other compelling sorts: autistic individuals, parents, professionals, and more.

 I co-edited and contributed to the Thinking Person's Guide to Autism book (and am currently working on the second edition), co-authored a chapter in Autistic Community and the Neurodiversity Movement: Stories from the Frontline, wrote a story in My Baby Rides the Short Bus book, and co-edited and contributed to the Can I Sit With You? and Can I Sit With You Too?
 Books.

 I was a speaker and moderator at four BlogHer conferences, as well as at INSAR, the National Autistic Society, the Morgan Autism Center, and lots of other schools and conferences.
 Please contact me if you'd like me to speak at your school or conference.

-I started this blog in July 2003, initially to provide a pressure release valve during the emotional thunderstorms that followed my son's autism diagnosis, and while my husband and I sifted through the various autism therapies, treatments, and cures!! being offered at the time.
+I started this blog in July 2003, initially to process the emotional thunderstorms that followed my son's autism diagnosis, while my husband and I sifted through the various autism therapies, treatments, and cures!! being offered at the time.
 My original blog title was "The Adventures of Leelo the Soon-to-Be-Not Autistic Boy and His Potty-Mouthed Mom," if you can believe it.

 I migrated from an original to a comment-enabled Blogger template in 2008, and in doing so severed access to five years' worth of HaloScan comments.
 If anyone knows how to import those comments into the current version of Blogger, let me know.
 The raw file is sitting on my desktop, mewling.